bencoveney/learning-assembly/README.md

 Plan:

-- Implement compiler.
-- Implement assembler.
-- Implement linker.
+- Implement compiler in C (language to assembly).
 - Extent simple language with some larger concepts.
 - Rewrite compiler pipeline in language.

-Compiler implementation:

-- Perhaps use Rust, Zig or C?
-Opportunity to get to grips with them.
-- Perhaps WASM as a compile target?
+- Implement assembler (assembly to machine code, probably x86).
+- Implement linker (x86 to ELF).

 Language: